dafyddthomas/gatetimes/README.md

 - `/marine` - sea level and ocean current forecast from [Open-Meteo](https://open-meteo.com/).
 - `/gate-times` and `/gate-times/{YYYY-MM-DD}` - predicted gate raise and lower times calculated from tide height forecasts.
-The gate opens when the tide rises to `GATE_OPEN_HEIGHT` metres (default 4&nbsp;m) and closes when it falls back below this level.
+Each event includes the date and time, the action to take and the tide height.
+The gate is **lowered** as the tide rises to `GATE_OPEN_HEIGHT` metres (default 4&nbsp;m) and **raised** once it falls back below this level.

 Tide, weather and gate time data are cached in memory and refreshed every